What is a Test?

 Using Tests in Evaluations

-The Test Cases of a Test are used in evaluation tasks to assess the performance of specific versions of your product against a set of metrics.
+The Test Cases of a Test are used in evaluations to assess the performance of specific versions of your product.
+These evaluations are grouped within sessions.Using Tests in Evaluations

 Learn how to use tests with evaluations